- How many PGY-1 positions are available?

 Q: When are my days off?

-A: All housestaff get 1 day off in 7 when averaged over a rotation when assigned to inpatient rotations.
-These days off are preset in the online schedule such that you know your days off for the year so plans can be made in advance for your time off.
+A: All housestaff get 1 day off in 7 when averaged over a rotation.
+These days off are preset in the online schedule such that housestaff know their days off many months in advance.

 Q: How does the program teach quality improvement?